Skip to main content

 Disconnecting

-Remove the access token in the HubSpot integration to disconnect.
+Disconnect the HubSpot integration in Outpost to stop syncing.
 Existing HubSpot contacts and Outpost members are kept — they simply stop updating each other.

 Custom property mapping